Data & information security

 Are there any risks when using VPNs for security?

 No security system is flawless, and VPNs are no exception.
-While they offer significant protection, there are some risks to be aware of:
+While VPN security offers significant protection, there are some risks to be aware of:

 1. Credential theft: If attackers steal an employee’s authentication details, they may access critical network resources.